Your Custom Text Here

 You are welcome to submit your CV and cover letter in other ways (e.g. video or audio) or request this information in different formats.

-Application deadline: 10am on Wednesday 16th July 2025
+Application deadline: 10am on Wednesday 19th November 2025

 Please email hello@mainspringarts.org.uk if you would like to discuss how we can make this process more accessible, or if you would like support with the application.

 Interviews will be held online on Zoom.
-If selected for an interview, we will ask you about your access needs, and aim to make the interview process as accessible as possible.
+If selected for an interview we will ask you about your access needs, and aim to make the interview process as accessible as possible.

 Timeline

-Wed 16th July, 10am: Application deadline
+Wed 19th November, 10am: Application deadline

-Fri 18th July: Shortlisted applicants invited to interview; other applicants notified of outcome
+Fri 21st November: Shortlisted applicants invited to interview; other applicants notified of outcome

-Fri 25th July: All interview candidates notified of outcome
+Wed 3rd December: All interview candidates notified of outcome

-Early August: Role begins (date agreed with selected candidate)
+Early December: Role begins (date agreed with selected candidate)